 I had over heard the commotion and came to see what was up.
 Poor little guy fell right into my arms, as he tripped over his own foot.
 “Whoa little fella – what’s wrong?"
 I asked in a tender tone.
 As I helped him up, I stood up as well.
 I’m the tallest at 6 foot 2, but I was wearing heels – so I really stood about 6 foot 4 that day.
 Nancy had moved up closer and Keri was a little to her right.
 The little guy looked at both of them and then at me.
 He looked down at my feet and then slowly he looked all the way up at my eyes and gulped.

 He flipped around and screeched, “DAD THEY’RE HERRREEEE” And promptly fled the store.
 Screaming loudly- "DAAADDDD they’re here!"
 Over and over down the mall corridor.
 Us girls all looked at one another and shrugged.
+I commented, "Yep we're here." and went back to stocking new toys.
 My manager heard the boy’s mad exodus and came to check it out.
 I explained to him what had happened and shrugged.
 We all hoped the boy would return with his Dad and clue us in.

 Dad was clearly embarrassed, his face was bright red.
 Dad chuckled and explained that he and his son had watched some B-flicks about Amazon Women invading Earth the night before.
 Off Course, Dad had assured his son there was no such thing as Amazons and there was no invasion.
 Dad tried to play it off, by asking us girls to step down from behind our counter and show his son – that we weren’t really all that tall.

 I even put my heels back on - for sport.
 One by one, we walked over to where Dad was standing.
-Dad stood maybe 5 foot 6.
-Standing 6 foot 4, I towered 10 inches over Dad!
-Dad turned to his son and said, “Ok – you were right.
+Dad stood maybe 5 foot 2.
+Standing 6 foot 4, I towered 14 inches over Dad!
+Dad looked up at each of us.
+When he got to me, he smiled and swallowed nerviously.
+Then Dad turned to his son and said, “Ok – you were right.
 Amazons do exist.
-But look – they aren’t mean.
-These Amazons are just gentle giants that work in toy stores, son.”
+But look – they aren’t mean looking women.
+These Amazons' smile."
+We all looked over at the boy and smiled.
+Dad pointed at us and looked down at his son and said, "See, these Amazons are just gentle giants that work in a toy store, son.”
 Everyone had a good laugh at that.

 Lady Jewells (2013)